 Also consider these free backup options

-A couple of other software applications you can consider are for cloud backup software.
-Although you install the application on your PC or other device, your files are backed up in the cloud.
-This means not only do you have an easy way to recover those files if you PC or hardware fails, but you can also ensure that your backup is continuous, as well as accessible from any device through synchronization.
+A couple of other software applications worth considering are cloud backup software include the cloud backup solutions listed below.
+Although you install the application on your PC or other devices, your files are backed up in the cloud.
+This means not only do you have an easy way to recover those files if your PC or hardware fails, but you can also ensure that your backup is continuous, as well as accessible from any device through synchronization.

 Microsoft OneDrive is the backup and sync storage option bundled with Microsoft Office 365.
-There is a free version that allows up to 10GB of storage and there are paid options to upgrade, but this can prove expensive over the long-term if you want to backup and sync a sizable harddrive.
-Even still, it's a useful keep to keep the most essential files safe.
-What makes OneDrive potentially ideal is if you also have a subscription to Office 365, as that entitles you a huge 1TB of cloud storage.
+There is a free version that allows up to 10GB of storage and there are paid options to upgrade, but this can prove expensive over the long term if you want to backup and sync a sizable hard drive.
+Even still, it's useful to keep the most essential files safe.
+What makes OneDrive potentially ideal is if you also have a subscription to Office 365, as that entitles you to a huge 1TB of cloud storage.

 Dropbox is another cloud server that allows you to save important documents online, again being free to use with the same limitations as above.
 But as before, the ability to save a smaller number of essential files, such as for work, study, creative projects, and similar, can be invaluable.